Search results for:

-This may or may not help, depending on what memory is available according to your php.ini file and the memory allowed per the hosting plan that you have.
+This may or may not help, depending on what memory is available according to your php.ini file and the memory allowed per the hosting plan.
 It has the final say and can overwrite the above change.
-However, if your wp-config.php file didn’t have that line or it had a lower amount than what the php.ini has then this will have a good probability of fixing the problem.
+However, if your wp-config.php file didn't have that line or had a lower amount than what the php.ini has, this will have a good probability of fixing it.

-If it doesn’t fix it, then you can change the amount of memory allocated to the site in the php.ini file if you’re on a Cloud or dedicated server (below).
-If you’re on one of our shared hosting plans, you don’t have access to the php.ini file.
-Try the other fixes below and if nothing works then it may be time to upgrade your hosting plan.
+If it doesn't fix it, then you can change the amount of memory allocated to the site in the php.ini file if you're on a Cloud or dedicated server (below).
+If you're on one of our shared hosting plans, you don't have access to the php.ini file.
+Try the other fixes below, and if nothing works, it may be time to upgrade your hosting plan.